-Welcome the Hardy Honey Bee Farms website.
-Here you will find a complete list of our products and services, and you can learn interest facts about honey, and its amazing health benefits, including allergy relief if the honey is local!
+Welcome to the Hardy Honey Bee Farms website.
+Here you will find a complete list of our products and services, and you can learn interesting facts about honey, and its amazing health benefits, including allergy relief if the honey is local!

 Besides honey and related products, Hardy Honey Bee Farms is available to perform other related services, as well.

 - Nest Removal

 - Swarm Removal

 - Pollination Services

 Hardy Honey Bee Farms distributes its hives around the local area to bring you the wide variety of honey variety and flavors, of which there are many.
 Each variety has its own unique flavor, depending on the specific plant or tree that was used by the bees to make the honey.

 Hardy Honey is all natural, raw, pure honey.
 It is not pasteurized, because honey is the one food that never spoils.
 Also, nothing is added, like in many supermarket brands that add corn syrup, or other additives.
 Raw honey is the best tasting, and also the most nutritious.

 To demonstrate the possible hazards of buying honey from unknown sources, check out this article on the dumping of suspect Asian honey into the U.S. market.